luapower/sock/sock.md

 `sock.epoll_fd([epfd]) -> epfd`                                  get/set epoll fd (Linux)
 ---------------------------------------------------------------- ----------------------------

-All function return `nil, err, errcode` on error.
+All function return `nil, err` on error (but raise on user error or unrecoverable OS failure).
 Some error messages are normalized across platforms, like 'access_denied' and 'address_already_in_use' so they can be used as conditionals.

 I/O functions only work inside threads created with `sock.newthread()`.